USA Triathlon Competitive Rules

 - Participants must follow instructions given by lifeguards and officials including prohibitions against running on the pool deck or diving in restricted areas.
 T or DQ at official’s discretion

-- The transition area is open to participants and their parents only.
-When transition closes for competition to begin, only participants and race officials may enter transition.
+- The transition area is open to participants only.
+The event organizers, at their discretion, may allow one parent to accompany the participant but when transition closes for competition to begin, only participants and race officials may enter transition.
 Finishers may not retrieve gear until all participants have finished the cycling portion and have begun the run.
 T or DQ at official’s discretion

 - Competition apparel (shoes, socks, shirts) must be placed next to the bicycle at the rack and may not be taken to the pool or swim start area.
 T